Steadsoft/PLI-2000/README.md

 [Intel 386 Programmer's Reference Manual](https://css.csail.mit.edu/6.858/2013/readings/i386.pdf)

-The project was more or less shelved but did see a few sales as a tool that could be used on a PC to verify PL/I code without needing to run on a mainframe or minicomputer, I kind of pre-validation for people using the language on mainframes and minicomputers.
+The project was more or less shelved but did see a few sales as a tool that could be used on a PC to verify PL/I source code without needing to run on a mainframe or minicomputer, a kind of pre-validation for people using the language on mainframes and minicomputers who may not have had access to those systems yet needed to work on PL/I.

-At the time it was shelved a decent subject of the language could be used to write code that would compile, link and run on Windows NT.
+At the time it was shelved a decent subset of the language could be used to write code that would compile, link and run on Windows NT.
 I/O was supported by a support library written in C but callable from PL/I, that's how the language was able to interface to the OS, via that C layer.

 A number of test source files were used for validating and testing the compiler when changes were made to it, these can be found here https://github.com/Steadsoft/PLI-2000/tree/main/pl1